ybertot/coq/doc/sphinx/addendum/parallel-proof-processing.rst

 When a vernacular command fails the subsequent error messages may be bogus, i.e. caused by the first error.
-Error resiliency for vernacular commands can be switched off by passing ``-async-proofs-command-error-resilience off`` to CoqIDE.
+Error resiliency for vernacular commands can be switched off by passing ``-async-proofs-command-error-resilience off`` to |CoqIDE|.

 An incorrect proof block detection can result into an incorrect error recovery and hence in bogus errors.
 Proof block detection cannot be precise for bullets or any other non well parenthesized proof structure.
-Error resiliency can be turned off or selectively activated for any set of block kind passing to CoqIDE one of the following
+Error resiliency can be turned off or selectively activated for any set of block kind passing to |CoqIDE| one of the following
 options:

 - ``-async-proofs-tactic-error-resilience off``